 I have often read that in order to be an efficient programmer you need to Start with, or Re-visit the C language, because that is as close as we can get to the hardware of the computer without going into the Assembly Language.
 While these languages are VERY old, we can learn A TON from them in the aspects of programming good code and completely understanding it.

 So where do you start to learn Computer Science?
-You can either go back to college or one of the many online schools out there.
+You can either go back to a school for computer science or one of the many online schools out there.
 Or Read on, and hopefully some of these resources will definitely help you out, or point you in the right direction, or make you realize that you should pursue a different dream.

 The First Resource

 I stumbled upon several months ago, It’s a great post with 27 Computer Science Resources for Web Developers, While I completely disagree with the opening statement that says “If you don’t have basic knowledge of computer science paradigms (big O notation, algorithms, data structures, databases, hardware theory, etc), you will not make it as a Web Developer.”.
 The post contains some Fantastic resources, mainly links to some (laughably designed) websites of the top university courses in the country for Computer Science.
 These links make for a great start at blazing your trail into Computer Science.